cssnr/portainer-stack-deploy-action/README.md

 # Contributing

+If you would like to submit a PR, please review the [CONTRIBUTING.md](#contributing-ov-file).

+To contribute to the [documentation site](https://portainer-deploy.cssnr.com/) go here: [cssnr/portainer-stack-deploy-docs](https://github.com/cssnr/portainer-stack-deploy-docs)

 Please consider making a donation to support the development of this project and [additional](https://cssnr.com/) open source projects.

 [![Ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/cssnr)

-If you would like to submit a PR, please review the [CONTRIBUTING.md](#contributing-ov-file).

 Additionally, you can support other GitHub Actions I have published: